 Instead of concentrating on a single season’s worth of accessories let’s cover all the bases.
 These ideas will take you from winter through fall—and beyond.
-Just because the majority of accessory trends originate from the world’s leading fashion houses, doesn’t mean they are out of reach for the average Jill.
-Many have already found there way to our favorite discount retailers.
+Just because the majority of accessory trends originate from the world’s leading fashion houses it doesn’t mean they are out of reach for the average Jill.
+Many fashionable trends have already found there way to our favorite discount retailers.

 Try incorporating one of these must-have accessory trends into your existing wardrobe.
-It is an inexpensive way to give an old outfit a new lease on life—and a lift to your spirits as well!
+It is an inexpensive way to give an old outfit a new lease on life and a lift to your spirits as well.

 Croc Around the Clock

-Although the genuine article is pricey, crocodile has become the “It” fashion reptile thanks to likes of Louis Vuitton, Valentino Fendi and Michael Kors.
-Luckily, budget trendsetters can recreate runway looks with accessories made from croc-embossed leather and vinyl.
+Although the genuine article is expensive, crocodile has become the "it" fashion reptile thanks to likes of Louis Vuitton, Valentino, Fendi and Michael Kors.
+Luckily, us budget trendsetters can recreate runway looks with accessories made from croc-embossed leather and vinyl.
 Be prepared to be bombarded with crocodile clutches, purses, watchbands, iPod cases, shoes and bangle bracelets--all at a store near you.

 Belts Are Back